-In some cases, bonding can also be used to treat complex dental issues like extensive fractures and tooth decay.
+In some cases, bonding can also treat complex dental issues like extensive fractures and tooth decay.
 Dr. Schweifler will examine your smile and determine if dental bonding is the right solution for your smile.

 Dental bonding often requires little to no tooth preparation, making it one of the most conservative methods for improving the esthetic of your smile.
-It can be completed during one visit to our Los Altos dentist office.
+We can complete it during one visit to our Los Altos dentist office.

 Your experience is important to Dr. Schweifler and our dental care team, so from the moment you walk through our doors, we work with you to ensure you are safe, comfortable, and fully informed on all aspects of your care.
-The dental bonding procedure is a simple in-office treatment that is typically performed without an anesthetic.
+Dental bonding is a simple in-office treatment typically performed without an anesthetic.

-We perform the bonding process as conservatively as possible; most of the natural tooth structure remains intact and undisturbed.
-However, every case is different; Dr. Schweifler makes personalized recommendations and creates treatment plans that are designed with your best interest in mind.
+We perform the bonding process as conservatively as possible; most natural tooth structure remains intact and undisturbed.
+However, every case is different; Dr. Schweifler makes personalized recommendations and creates treatment plans with your best interest in mind.

 What To Expect During The Dental Bonding Process

-To begin, the affected tooth is carefully cleaned and prepared for bonding.
-A solution is applied to the tooth to create an appropriate bonding surface for the composite resin.
-After the tooth is prepared, the tooth-colored resin is generously applied to the tooth, where it is shaped and molded until the desired aesthetic is reached.
+We carefully clean the affected tooth and prepare it for bonding.
+We apply a solution to the tooth to create an appropriate bonding surface for the composite resin.
+After the tooth is prepared, we generously apply the tooth-colored resin to the tooth, which we shape and mold until the desired aesthetic is reached.